Imperial Brands Announces Share Buyback and Cancellation

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Imperial Brands PLC has repurchased and cancelled 94,068 of its ordinary shares as part of its £1.25 billion share buyback program, with shares purchased at an average price of 2,464.85 pence each.
-This move decreases the total number of shares in circulation, potentially increasing the value of remaining shares.
+Imperial Brands PLC has repurchased 32,859 of its ordinary shares as part of a £1.25 billion share buyback program.
+The shares were bought at an average price of GBp 2,516.70 from Morgan Stanley and will be cancelled, reducing the total shares in issue to 839,490,273.
+This move is part of the company’s ongoing effort to enhance shareholder value.

 For further insights into GB:IMB stock, check out TipRanks’ Stock Analysis page.